Donor-conceived births are births conceived through assisted reproductive technology (ART). This includes

-To add the birth mother's female partner to your child's birth certificate, see Add or remove a parent on a birth certificate.
+To add the birth mother's female partner to your child's birth certificate, see Add a parent to a birth certificate.

 Your child’s birth certificate includes all ‘previous children of the relationship’ including those born to the mother’s female partner.

+Relationships that have ended

+**The new text:**

+To add the birth mother's female partner to your child's birth certificate, see Add a parent to a birth certificate.

+Your child’s birth certificate includes all ‘previous children of the relationship’.
+This includes those born to the mother’s female partner.

 Relationships that have ended